Subin-Vidhu/2024/Flask Hacking Mastery/Readme.md

 # Flask Hacking Mastery

-Create venv [```python -m venv virtualenvName```], activate the venv, install the necessary dependencies.
+ - Create venv [```python -m venv virtualenvName```]
+ - activate the venv
+ - install the necessary dependencies.

 # Hello World

-First, make sure you've installed Flask.
+ - First, make sure you've installed Flask.

-Create a file named hello.py (or any other name you like) and open it in your favorite text editor.
+ - Create a file named hello.py (or any other name you like) and open it in your favorite text editor.

-Add the following code to the file:
+ - Add the following code to the file:

 ``````
 ## Grab the tools we need from Flask.